Devitzer/abbreviation-rs/README.md

+# WARNING!
+THIS PROJECT IS ARCHIVED.
+This project is actively being converted to Go because of easier cross-compilation and easier developer experience.
+I had fun with Rust, but I think this is a better choice for the project.

 # Abbreviation - The de-abbreviating CLI!

 **The idea is simple;** you enter an abbreviation/acronym/initialism, and it outputs the meaning(s) of it.